Rand McNally

-Rand McNally is an American technology and publishing company that provides mapping software and hardware for consumer electronics, commercial transportation, and education markets.
-The company is headquartered in Rosemont, Illinois, with a distribution center in Richmond, Kentucky.
+Rand McNally is an American technology and publishing company that produces atlases, maps, educational materials, truck routing software (MileMaker) and telematics (GPS mapping software and hardware, electronic logging devices, asset trackers, tablets, brake monitoring systems (Safety Direct) and a data platform) for commercial transportation.
+The company is headquartered in Rosemont, Illinois, with a distribution center in Richmond, Kentucky and offices in Portugal and Australia.